 - Specify the name and location of this file.
-(Go to Configuring the names and locations of CostRecovery files on 3-3.) - Configure the type of information CostRecovery collects, as well as the format in which it saves the information in the output file.
-(Go to Formatting and defining the collected information on 3-4.) - Configure the removal of certain digits from the dialed fax number if your phone system requires extra digits to be dialed.
+(Go to Configuring the names and locations of CostRecovery files on 3-3.) - Configure the type of information CostRecovery collects, as well as the format in which it saves the information in the output file. - Configure the removal of certain digits from the dialed fax number if your phone system requires extra digits to be dialed.
 (Go to Configuring the removal of digits from fax numbers on 3-11.)